YWCA Nashville & Middle TN

 - Responds to the crisis line, as needed, provides information and referral resources to callers.

 - Ensures implementation of and adherence to policies and procedures of YWCA and Domestic Violence Center.

 - Ensures appropriate documentation is complete and shelter resident master list remains current.

 - Ensures accurate and confidential records are kept for each client, documenting resident behaviors, incidents, interactions in a consistently ethical manner.

 - Provides supervision, support, and assistance to volunteers as needed.

 - Develops an understanding of agency and program policies and procedures, implementing appropriately and interpreting to residents and volunteers.

-- Attends program staff meetings, in-service training sessions, YW All Staff, and other meetings as requested.
+- Attends Program staff, All Staff, and other meetings as requested.

 Education and Experience